 Weekdays incl, coffee, soup, bread & cheese.

 Refreshments in aid of St Thomas Sat/Sun.

-Visitors also welcome by arrangement May to October day or eve.
-Admission £4.50, children free.
+Visitors also welcome by arrangement April to October day or eve - clubs, friends, art, health and well-being groups.
+Admission £5.00, children free.
 Cream teas.

 Mostly wheelchair access.

 Little Yarford Farmhouse, Kingston St Mary, Taunton, Somerset, TA2 8AN

 1½m W of Hestercombe, 3½m N of Taunton.
 From Taunton on Kingston St Mary rd.
 At 30mph sign turn L at Parsonage Lane.
 Continue 1¼m W, to Yarford sign.
 Continue 400yds.
 Turn R up concrete rd.